road42/FeedToMastodon/README.md

 ## Why?

-I did not like existing projects available.
+I didn't like the existing projects available.

+## License

+This software is licensed under the [MIT license](LICENSE).